riker-rs/website/docs/actors.md

 - `ActorSystem` - Every Riker application has an `ActorSystem` that manages actor lifecycles
 - `Actor` - Rust types that implement the `Actor` trait so they may receive messages
-- `Props` - A configuration object that is `Send` and can be used when creating new actors.
+- `Props` - A configuration object that is `Send` and can be used when creating new actors
 - `ActorRef` - A lightweight type that is inexpensive to clone and can be used to interact with its underlying `Actor`, such as sending messages to it

 Let's look at each of these and see how a simple application is created.